SAP-archive/teched2021-DEV261/exercises/ex7/README.md

 You can check also check settings of the API rule in the Kyma console.
 Navigate to the cap namespace.
 From there goto the `Discovery and Network -> API Rules` The rule has the name **cap-orders-service**
 ![Kyma Console - API Rules](/exercises/ex7/images/kymaconsole_apirules.png)

+## Summary

+🎉 Congratulations - You've now successfully deployed the CAP service to Kyma and exposed it via an API rule.

 Continue to - [Exercise 8 - CONFIGURE LAUNCHPAD](../ex8/README.md)